som3canadian/Some-Tools/README.md

 - **complete-uninstall**:
   - Delete all installed tools, remove bin directory and delete our modification in `.zshrc` or `.bashrc`.
   - We will delete only some-tools section in your `.zshrc` or `.bashrc` file.
 So if you made some modifications along the way, they will be kept.
-  - Af the complete uninstall, you shoudl have 3 `.zshrc` or `.bashrc` file.
+  - Af the complete uninstall, you should have 3 `.zshrc` or `.bashrc` file.
 One finishing with `.backup` that we created at the initial setup and the second one, `.backup2`, before deleting sometools section in the complete-uninstall process.

   ```bash
   $ ./sometools.sh complete-uninstall